State regulations, strict town laws, and confusion are making it difficult for NJ cannabis license applicants to find a good business location.

 The enclosed malls are thought to be “shopping malls” versus strip malls which are open to the elements.

-While the FAQ clarified dispensaries are allowed in strip malls and not shopping malls, Huch is concerned about the definition of an open or service corridor.
+While the FAQ clarified dispensaries are allowed in strip malls, Huch is concerned about an open or service corridor.

-Usually, in the back of a strip mall, there is space for trucks to drop off goods via a back door or loading dock, which you usually need a key or a code to open.
+Usually, in the back of a strip mall, there is space for trucks to drop off goods via a back door or loading dock.
+You usually need a key or a code to open.

-Most malls and similar buildings have an interior corridor unseen by the public, which connects all the stores along with their open corridor.
+Most malls and similar buildings have an interior corridor connecting all the stores with their open corridor.

-“Put out several basic CAD (Computer-Aided Design) drawings of what you can and cannot do,” Huch suggested as a solution to the CRC that would help cannabis license applicants.
+“Put out several basic CAD (Computer-Aided Design) drawings of what you can and cannot do,” Huch suggested.

 He noted the ideal location for a cannabis company is a separate brick-and-mortar building.

-The cannabis license applicants who find a location are likely those with deeper pockets who can hire consultants, lawyers, and lobbyists.
+The NJ cannabis license applicants who find a location are those with deeper pockets who can hire consultants, lawyers, and lobbyists.

-Other issues are not clear as towns remain in need of guidance, and the CRC hires staff to fill its offices, which is likely made worse by the ongoing pandemic.
+Towns remain in need of guidance.
+But the CRC need to hire staff to fill its offices.
+It is likely made worse by the ongoing pandemic.
 The lack of guidance creates problems for cannabis license applicants.

 “Towns don’t know who to communicate with,” Huch said.